VegaDeftwing/OpGuidesHugoSrc/content/Music/seqandmidi.md

 {{< /columns >}}

 To actually hear this in action, here's a patch demonstrating multiple sequences working together.
-In this patch, the PGMR module is a multi-lane sequencer, which really just means that at each step there's more than one knob, because there's more than one output. <a class="ptr">(3)</a> The main difference between this and just setting up four, small sequencers (like the ADDR-SEQ used in the gif) is that the steps are always locked together, you can't accidentally have one sequence run faster than the other, or get out of sync - not that either of those are bad things, you'll probably want to do both intentionally!
+In this patch, the PGMR module is a multi-lane sequencer, which really just means that at each step there's more than one knob, because there's more than one output. <footnote>You'll also see PGMRX, which is just an expander adding steps.
+PGMR only has 4 steps by default, but that's not really enough for most things.
+You can chain as many PGMRX module as you like to get more steps.</footnote> The main difference between this and just setting up four, small sequencers (like the ADDR-SEQ used in the gif) is that the steps are always locked together, you can't accidentally have one sequence run faster than the other, or get out of sync - not that either of those are bad things, you'll probably want to do both intentionally!

 ![](/music/analogstepseq.webp)